Academics |

 Academic Program

-Kansai Gaidai University’s Asian Studies Program offers a wide range of courses.
-As a participant, you will be required to take a five-credit Spoken Japanese course.
+Kansai Gaidai University’s Asian Studies Program offers a wide range of courses from the Humanities (History, Communication, Economics, Political Science, Literature, & Cultural Studies), Business, and Studio Art that is taught in English.
+In addition, you will be required to take a five-credit Japanese language course.
 An optional three-credit course in Reading & Writing Japanese is available at all language levels.
-In addition to language classes, you may choose from a variety of undergraduate courses in Asian Studies (taught in English).

 |